 What really drove the need for help in Alzheimer care home for me was when the startup presenter asked the room if they where caring for a person suffering from dementia or Alzheimer .
 I expected a few hands out of the 70 or so people in the room but there were at least 15 people who raised their hand.
 These are people caring for someone with dementia or Alzheimer’s and not someone who just knows someone.

 The exciting part of this was this startup without even a MVP already had some initial funding in the 200K+ mark and this little startup is just the tip of the iceberg for how much funding is going into R&D for products and home care services for the baby boomer generation.

 Capitalism in my mind works best when you have passionate people working on projects that mean a great deal to them and where a lot of money can be made.

 In home care facilities are not just for those who need long extended or permanent care.
 There are many who simply get a serious injury or illness and while on the mend are not sick enough to be in a hospital but not well enough to be on their own either.
 This is a market industry that will be on the rise more and more as baby boomers age because the healing process takes a little longer.

 People are always going to get sick and people are always going to age.
-In order to make healthcare and home care affordable technological advances is the only way everyone can benefit.
+In order to make healthcare and home care affordable technological advances such as controls integration is the only way everyone can benefit.
 With the amount of money that can be made in this industry I’m fully confident we are still in the early stages of what will be a real tech revolution with medical devices and home care.